 previewValue.
 This can be useful if you need to override a production API key with a test key, or if you’d like to use a single database across all preview environments.
 Environment variable overrides are supported for web services, private services, and environment groups.

 previewsEnabled: true services: - type: web plan: standard name: express-server env: node envVars: - key: MY_API_KEY value: production-api-key previewValue: test-api-key

-previewsEnabled: true services: - type: web plan: standard name: express-server env: node envVars: # Will not be copied! # Value for MY_API_KEY provided in dashboard will not be copied to preview environments - key: MY_API_KEY sync: false # Will be copied # USER_PROVIDED_SECRET will be copied to preview environments - fromGroup: all-settings envVarGroups: - name: all-settings envVars: - key: USER_PROVIDED_SECRET sync: false
+previewsEnabled: true services: - type: web plan: standard name: express-server env: node envVars: # The value for `MY_API_KEY` provided in the Dashboard will *not* be # copied to preview environments. - key: MY_API_KEY sync: false # Any values in this group will be copied to preview environments, # if `all-settings` exists and is *not* included in this file. - fromGroup: all-settings

 You may want to run custom initialization for your preview environment after it is created but not on subsequent deploys, for example to seed a newly created database or download files to disk.
 You can do this by specifying a command to run after the first successful deploy with